-''' <corpus lang='en'> <lexelt item="adjustment"> <instance id="9337195.ab.7" pmid="9337195" alias="adjustment"> <answer instance="9337195.ab,7" senseid="M2"/> </title> BACKGROUND: Early life factors, particularly size at birth, may influence later risk of cardiovascular disease, but a mechanism for this influence has not been established.
-We have examined the relation between birth weight and endothelial function (a key event in atherosclerosis) in a population-based study of children, taking into account classic cardiovascular risk factors in childhood, METHODS AND RESULTS: We studied 333 British children aged 9 to 11 years in whom information on birth weight, maternal factors, and risk factors (including blood pressure, lipid fractions, preload and postload glucose levels, smoking exposure, and socioeconomic status) was available.
+''' Abstract context in SENSEVAL2 format. <corpus lang='en'> <lexelt item="adjustment"> <instance id="9337195.ab.7" pmid="9337195" alias="adjustment"> <answer instance="9337195.ab.7" senseid="M2"/> <context> <ti>title>Flow-mediated dilation in 9- to 11-year-old children: the influence of intrauterine and childhood factors. </title> BACKGROUND: Early life factors, particularly size at birth, may influence later risk of cardiovascular disease, but a mechanism for this influence has not been established.
+We have examined the relation between birth weight and endothelial function (a key event in atherosclerosis) in a population-based study of children, taking into account classic cardiovascular risk factors in childhood.
+METHODS AND RESULTS: We studied 333 British children aged 9 to 11 years in whom information on birth weight, maternal factors, and risk factors (including blood pressure, lipid fractions, preload and postload glucose levels, smoking exposure, and socioeconomic status) was available.
 A noninvasive ultrasound technique was used to assess the ability of the brachial artery to dilate in response to increased blood flow (induced by forearm cuff occlusion and release), an endothelium-dependent response.
-Birth weight showed a significant, graded, positive association with flow-mediated dilation (0.027 mm/kg; 95% CI, 0.003 to 0.051 mm/kg; P=.02).
+Birth weight showed a significant, graded, positive association with flow-mediated dilation (0.027 mm/kg; 95% Cl, 0.003 to 0.051 mm/kg; P=.02).
 Childhood cardiovascular risk factors (blood pressure, total and LDL cholesterol, and salivary cotinine level) showed no relation with flow-mediated dilation, but HDL cholesterol level was inversely related (-0.067 mm/mmol; 95% CI, -0.021 to -0.113 mm/mmol; P=.005).
-The relation between birth weight and flow-mediated dilation was not affected <local>by <head>adjustment</head></local> for childhood body build. parity, cardiovascular risk factors, social class, or ethnicity.
+The relation between birth weight and flow-mediated dilation was not affected <local>by <head>adiustment</head></local> for childhood body build. parity, cardiovascular risk factors, social class, or ethnicity.
 CONCLUSIONS: Low birth weight is associated with impaired endothelial function in childhood, a key early event in atherogenesis.
 Growth in utero may be associated with long-term changes in vascular function that are manifest by the first decade of life and that may influence the long-term risk of cardiovascular disease </context> </instance> </lexelt> </corpus> Sentence context in SENSEVAL2 format. <corpus lang='en'> <lexelt item="adjustment"> <instance id="9337195.ab.7" pmid="9337195" alias="adjustment"> <answer instance="9337195.ab.7" senseid="M2"/> <context> The relation between birth weight and flow-mediated dilation was not affected <local>by <head>adiustment </head></local> for childhood body build, parity, cardiovascular risk factors, social class, or ethnicity. </context> </instance> </lexelt> </corpus> '''

 Fig. 2.
-Senseval-2 formatted abstract and sentence contexts for the word adjustment.
+SENSEVAL-2 formatted abstract and sentence contexts for the word adjustment.

-separated by one or more other words in between them.
-We limit the number of words between the two words of a bigram using a widow size parameter that ranges from two to five.
+ranges from two to five.
 A window size of two means that the words in the bigram have to be adjacent, without any other words in between them and a window size of five means that there can be up to three other words in between the two words of the bigram.
 Our stop list of pre-defined functional words operates as a disjunctive stop list when filtering out bigrams - even if one of the words in the bigram is a stop word, the bigram is discarded.
 We then apply the frequency cut-off criteria ranging from two to five as in the case of unigrams.
 Additionally, we use the log likelihood measure to identify bigrams that occur together more often than by chance.
 The two acceptance criteria that we use are log likelihood scores of 3.841 and 6.684.
 These score values indicate that the bigrams are significant (and not random independent co-occurrences) with 95 percent and 99 percent confidence respectively.